zhangjian0411/YunFeiShop/src/Memo.md

     at private async Task Consumer_Received(object sender, BasicDeliverEventArgs eventArgs) at BuildingBlocks\IntegrationEvents\EventBus.RabbitMQ\EventBusRabbitMQ.cs

+## When Ordering service in not online, the `UserCheckoutAcceptedIntegrationEvent` is not proccessed and `OrderStartedIntegrationEvent` is not produced.
+So the cart will not remove cartlines.
+It will produce duplicate orders.
+    Does it need to handle?
+Or this is acceptable?

 ## AutoMapper: Destination object type must have a constructor with 0 args and properties must have set accessor, so the mapping can work.
 The constructor and set accessor could be `public`, `protected` or `private`.
 For example: